splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 Use the service view for a complete view of your service health
 *****************************************************************************

-.. questions:
-..
-How is environment selected when I first navigate to SCV?
-..
-There's no configuration for logs now?
-..
-Document that database and sub/pub queues unsupported

 .. meta::
    :description: Learn how to use service views in Splunk APM for a complete view of your service health.

 Service owners can use the service view in Splunk APM to get a complete view of their service health in a single pane of glass.
 The service view includes availability, dependencies, request, error, and duration (RED) metrics, top endpoints, logs, runtime metrics, and infrastructure metrics for a selected service.

-.. note:: The service view is available for instrumented services that send spans with a service.name.
+.. note:: The service view is available for instrumented services that send spans with a service.name value.

 Access the service view for your service
 ===========================================